When spring hits, this Penne Primavera with Avocado Cashew Cream is my go-to pasta dish. It's light, refreshing, and full of delicious vegetables!

 I like to use penne pasta in this recipe, but any bite-sized pasta will work well.
-This dish is best if eaten immediately after prepared since the sauce may begin to turn brown if made in advance.
-Use gluten-free pasta to make this gluten-free.
-From Nut Butter Universe* by Robin Robertson. ©2013 Robin Robertson.
-Used by permission from Vegan Heritage Press.
-Photo by Lori Maffei.
+This dish is best if eaten immediately after being prepared since the sauce may begin to turn brown if made in advance.
+Use gluten-free pasta to make this dish gluten-free.

 - 1 ½ cups small broccoli florets

 - 1 small zucchini or yellow squash, cut into ¼-inch dice

 - ½ cup raw cashews soaked overnight and drained

 - 1 cup vegetable broth or water, hot

 - 2 ripe Hass avocados halved and pitted